Runner's Footprints

 How to Recover Faster

-2. Foam rolling / dynamic stretching / mobility drills - activation exercises in a gentle manner focusing on proper form helps with circulation and flushing the legs.
+2. Foam rolling / mobility / yoga - activation exercises in a gentle manner focusing on proper form helps with circulation and flushing the legs.

 3. Elevate legs - After a difficult training session or at the end of the work day, this allows the blood to recirculate back through the upper body systems so there isn't an accumulation of inflammatory factors in the lower extremities.

-5. Refuel wholesomely - What you eat post workout gives your body the building blocks to rebuild for your next workout.
+5. Fuel wholesomely - What you eat post workout gives your body the building blocks to rebuild for your next workout.
 Choose wholesome snacks and balanced meals.
-We may want to indulge in the burger, pizza, or fries -- but remember these items are broken down then used as building blocks to build your tissues, organ systems, and process cellular mechanisms.
-We wouldn't put cheap gas in a ferrari.
-Also, supplementation is helpful to fill in any gaps.
-I use the convenient, pre-packaged Vital4U supplements.
-Opt to be built from healthy fuel choices.
-Be the ferrari.
+We may want to indulge in the burger, pizza, or fries -- remember these items are broken down then used as building blocks to build your tissues, organ systems, and process cellular mechanisms.
+Also, supplementation is helpful to fill in any nutritional gaps.
+I use the convenient, pre-packaged Vital4U supplements -- they have 12 pills per packet with over 75 essential nutrients that I take daily.

 6. Hydrate frequently - The viscosity of our blood is influenced by how much we drink and what we drink.
 The more water and electrolytes we consume, the lower the viscosity of our blood allowing it to flow freely in our circulatory system.
 Think of it as a free flowing freeway clear of any accidents.
 We don't want accidents within our circulatory system due to congestion from high viscosity.
-Drink water frequently.
+Drink water frequently and electrolytes for your training, such as my favorite: Electrolit.
+Lastly, avoid alcohol.
+Regardless what marketing literature is released to try to support the "moderate use of alcohol", alcohol is a poison.
+Don't put poisons into your body.
+I invite you to listen/watch this Humberman Podcast episode on alcohol here.
+I gave up alcohol permanently since the end of 2021 and my life has been better since.

 7. Stress management / meditation - Chronic stress causes a physiological response in our bodies and the longer we don't manage it daily, the more it can cause damage within our organ systems thereby slowing down our healing and recovery process.
 The stress hormone, cortisol, has a purpose in our bodies; however, continuous elevated cortisol levels makes us immuno-compromised.
 Incorporate activities that help you unwind.
 You deserve at least 30 minutes daily to yourself everyday to exhale.
 The more you give yourself, the more you are able to serve others.

-8. Ice baths - Data shows that after intense training sessions or competitions, ice baths help reduce the inflammatory response by constricting blood vessels so inflammatory factors don't leak into the body.
+8. Ice baths - Data shows ice baths help reduce the inflammatory response by constricting blood vessels so inflammatory factors don't leak into the body.
+The timing of ice baths is critical depending on what response you desire from them.
 Additionally, cold water immersion has shown through physiological studies to boost immune system, boost metabolism, balance hormones.
-Opt for 10-15 minutes in an ice bath at 50-59F soon after high intensity training.
-I use my Ice Barrel at home, which can hold water for up to 4 weeks when treated.
-Save $100 off your cold tank with discount code: NADIA.
+Opt for 10-15 minutes in an ice bath at 50-59F or shorter bouts in colder water at 39-45F.

-9. Heat Therapy / Epson salt baths - Practicing breathing exercises in the sauna or inside warm salt baths help the mind train our neurological systems to regulate our heart rates.
-We teach our bodies to relax under a stressful state in the sauna and the salinity in a epsom salt bath has been shown to have restorative effects.
+9. Heat Therapy / Infrared Saunas - Practicing breathing exercises in the sauna help the mind train our neurological systems to regulate our heart rates.
+We teach our bodies to relax under a stressful state in the sauna.

 All of the above strategies are relatively low cost and can be done easily at home.
 There is more that we can still do for our bodies!
 I sincerely believe in investing in our health and wellness because the return is substantially more in lower health care costs, lower rates of injury, and overall a higher quality of life.
 Here are some more strategies you can incorporate into your wellness routine.